paul-schroff/hologradpy/README.md

 **Cite as**

-If you are using this code, please cite our publication:
+If you are using this package, please cite our publication:

 P. Schroff, A. La Rooij, E. Haller, S. Kuhr,
 Accurate holographic light potentials using pixel crosstalk modelling.